 Accordingly, the Board of Directors includes non-executive members and independent members.
 In addition, the Nomination and Rewards Committee reviews the independence of Board members on an annual basis and verifies that they have the required independence in accordance with the

-Company's Terms of Independence Manual, which is approved by the Board of Directors and in line with regulatory requirements (attached the acknowledgment of the independents sent to the Ministry of Trade and Industry).
+Company's Terms of Independence Manual, which is approved by the Board of Directors and in line with regulatory requirements.